SalishSeaCast/SalishSeaNowcast/docs/workers.rst

 * The :py:mod:`~nowcast.workers.collect_weather` worker is launched four times daily, to get the hour 00, 06, 12, and 18 UTC forecast products.
-* The :py:mod:`~nowcast.workers.make_runoff_file` worker is only launched after the 06 forecast download finishes because the river runoff forcing is based on daily average discharge values and climatology.
+* The :py:mod:`~nowcast.workers.make_runoff_file` worker is launched both after the 06 forecast download finishes to calculate the river runoff forcing for the preliminary forecast runs from the previous day's ECCC gauged rivers average discharge values.
+  It is launched again to update the river runoff forcing for the nowcast and final forecast runs with the previous day's USGS gauged rivers average discharge values that are unavailable at preliminary forecast time.
 * The :py:mod:`~nowcast.workers.grib_to_netcdf` worker is only launched after the 06 and 12 forecast downloads finish to prepare the atmospheric forcing files that will be used by the preliminary forecast run, and the nowcast and updated forecast runs.
   However,
   :py:mod:`~nowcast.workers.grib_to_netcdf` uses results from several preceding forecast products downloads to do its job.
 * Etc.

 To fully understand the flow and interactions of workers,